lily02092003/lily02092003/README.md

 Hey!
 I am Srija!
 I have a passion for Machine Learning, Data Science and Development.
 I find joy in immersing myself in music and discovering the unique vibes of different cities.
 My curiosity extends beyond geographical borders—I'm constantly driven by a passion to learn and explore emerging technologies.

-- 🌱 I’m currently in 3rd year, studying Computer Science Engineering with specialisation in Data Science
+- 🌱 I’m currently in my final year, studying Computer Science Engineering with specialisation in Data Science
 - ⚡ Fun fact about me: I have a love-hate relationship with coding.
 I absolutely love diving into new projects and solving complex problems, but I can't stand it when the code doesn't work the way I want it to.
 The frustration of debugging for hours is all too real! 😄

 [![An image of @lily02092003's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/lily02092003)](https://holopin.io/@lily02092003)